minthemiddle/guide-gdpr-compliance-ai-solution-llms/presidio_llm_tutorial.md

-# Leveraging Presidio for Privacy-Conscious LLM Integration: A Guide for European Tech Leaders
+# Using Presidio for Privacy-Conscious LLM Integration: A Guide for European Tech Leaders

-Are you a European tech leader struggling to balance the power of AI with stringent privacy regulations?
-This guide offers a solution that will revolutionize how you handle sensitive data while harnessing cutting-edge AI capabilities.
+As a European tech leader, you may be seeking ways to balance the potential of AI with stringent privacy regulations.
+This guide presents an approach to handle sensitive data while utilizing advanced AI capabilities.

 ## What You'll Learn